foremast/foremast/README.rst

 accompanying ``application-master-{env}.json`` file in the same directory.

 The \`application-master-{env} files have a lot of exposed values with sane defaults.
-Please take a look at the :ref:`application_json` docs for all options.
+Please take a look at the `application.json`_ docs for all options.

 *application-master-{env}.json example*